bethanybclements/bethanybclements.github.io/_pages/about.md

 Research Interests
 ======
 My current research interests include language neuroscience, psycholinguistics, computational linguistics, and cognitive science.
-I aim to explore the neural basis of language and memory in conversation, specifically in older multilinguals and/or those with neurodegenerative diseases.
+I aim to contribute to models of cognition, language, and memory in healthy older adults and specifically older adults with neurodegenerative diseases.
+My doctoral research will highlight memory for naturalistic interactions and will utilize a variety of methods, from behavioral/eye-tracking paradigms to EEG/ERP to computational methods.

-(This section will be updated once I have begun my PhD research :) )
+This section will be updated once I begin my PhD research :)

 Background
 ======